neacsum/utpp/docs/architecture.md

 `CHECK_THROW_EQUAL(expression, expected, ExceptionType)` Verifies that expression throws an of the given type and with the expected value.

-CHECK_EQUAL and CHECK_THOW_EQUAL macros use a template function UnitTest::CheckEqual()
+CHECK_EQUAL and CHECK_THROW_EQUAL macros use a template function UnitTest::CheckEqual()
 to compare their arguments.
 That means they can be used to compare any objects that define a suitable equality operator.